matcom/hulk/docs/09_inference.md

 ## Type inference of expressions

 The first task of the type inferer is to infer the runtime type of any expression that appears in a HULK program.
 This process is performed bottom-up, starting from atomic sub-expressions (e.g., literals) and working up the AST.
-The exact rules for type inference of expressions is given in the section a`bout [type semantics](/type_semantics), but an intuitive introduction can be given at this point.
+The exact rules for type inference of expressions is given in the section about [type semantics](/type_semantics), but an intuitive introduction can be given at this point.

 Literals are the easiest to type-infer, because their type comes directly from the parser.
 Arithmetic expressions are also easy, because their type is always `Number`.
 Likewise, string and boolean operators are straightforward.